tomharrigan/voicewp/README.md

-# AlexaWP
+# VoiceWP

-AlexaWP is a WordPress plugin that integrates with Amazon Alexa to create and enable the creation of Alexa skills.
+VoiceWP is a WordPress plugin that integrates with Amazon Alexa to create and enable the creation of Alexa skills.

 It allows you to use WordPress as an endpoint.

-[Fieldmanager](http://fieldmanager.org) is a dependency and must be installed and activated for AlexaWP to function fully as intended.
+[Fieldmanager](http://fieldmanager.org) is a dependency and must be installed and activated for VoiceWP to function fully as intended.

 ## Installation

-- The minimum required PHP version for AlexaWP is PHP 5.3.
+- The minimum required PHP version for VoiceWP is PHP 5.3.

-- The minimum required WordPress version for AlexaWP is WordPress Version 4.4.
+- The minimum required WordPress version for VoiceWP is WordPress Version 4.4.

-- The [Fieldmanager](http://fieldmanager.org) plugin is required for AlexaWP to function properly.
+- The [Fieldmanager](http://fieldmanager.org) plugin is required for VoiceWP to function properly.
 It is used for custom field, meta, and settings screens.

 - An SSL certificate is required on your site.
 You can use [Let's Encrypt](https://letsencrypt.org/).